deeplearning4j/deeplearning4j/eigenvector.md

 We’ll define that relationship after a brief detour into what matrices do, and how they relate to other numbers.

 Matrices are useful because you can do things with them like add and multiply.
-If you multiply a vector v by a matrix A, you get another vector b, and you could say that the matrix performed a linear transformation on the input vector.
+If you multiply a vector *v* by a matrix *A*, you get another vector *b*, and you could say that the matrix performed a linear transformation on the input vector.

 *Av = b*

-It [maps](https://en.wikipedia.org/wiki/Linear_map) one set of numbers v to another, b.
+It [maps](https://en.wikipedia.org/wiki/Linear_map) one set of numbers *v* to another, *b*.
 We’ll illustrate with a concrete example.

 ![Alt text](../img/eigen_matrices.png)

-So A turned v into b.
+So *A* turned *v* into *b*.
 In a two-dimensional plane, the coordinates of the vector changed.

 ![Alt text](../img/two_vectors.png)